The Australian Towns You Need to Visit

 Merimbula, NSW

 1/38Nestled on NSW’s glittering Sapphire Coast, 450 kilometres south of Sydney, Merimbula is where you’ll find some of the country’s most succulent Sydney Rock and Angasi oysters.
 Start your visit by driving along the Oyster Trail, from estuary to estuary, to meet the producers and sample the freshly shucked mollusks.
 Once you’ve eaten your fill, kayak down the serene Pambula River on an Aboriginal Culture Tour as your First Nations guide shares the region’s Aboriginal culture and history, leading you to scenic spots such as tranquil Severs Beach, where you’ll enjoy a refreshing morning tea.
-To rest after a full day, check into the chic Hillcrest Merimbula for retro-meets-resort vibes, which places you a five-minute drive from Merimbula’s Main Beach.
+For a seaside meal, take a table at Valentina right by the water, where Italian-ish seafood is the order of the day.

 Image credit: Oscar Sloane/Tourism Tasmania